 Each situation is different.
 While there might be some common ground, remember there is unlikely to a one size fits all approach to difficult situations.
 Adapt your approach depending on the situation.

 Bottom Line – Handling difficult situations is just part and parcel of managing and leading.
-So where do you need to focus your attention in terms of developing your competence?
+Where do you need to focus your attention in terms of developing your competence?

 In summary since 2006 I’ve worked with in excess of 6,000 accountants and professionals in workshops, seminars and one to one helping them achieve career success and become better leaders and presenters.
 Before that I spent 25 years in accountancy climbing the career ladder from Payments Clerk to FD.
 I’m a CIMA Fellow, Certified Professional Coach and Team Coach Facilitator.